minio/minfs/CONTRIBUTING.md

 $ make
 Checking if proper environment variables are set..
 Done ...
-Checking dependencies for Minio..
+Checking dependencies for MinIO..
 Done
 Installed govet
 Building Libraries
 ...
 ```

 ###  Developer Guidelines
-``Minio`` community welcomes your contribution.
+``MinIO`` community welcomes your contribution.
 To make the process as seamless as possible, we ask for the following:
 * Go ahead and fork the project and make your changes.
 We encourage pull requests to discuss code changes.
     - Fork it
     - Create your feature branch (git checkout -b my-new-feature)